Venice and the lagoon - Italy

 Since the early 1900s, the average sea level in Venice has risen by about 31 cm (https://www.comune.venezia.it/it/content/variazioni-livello-medio-mare )

 Consequences and open questions

 The average foot traffic level of the city is about 100 cm above sea level; some areas are lower (the narthex of the Basilica of San Marco lies at an altitude of 67 cm above sea level) others higher (area of S. Elena + 190).

 When the height of high water reaches +110 cm about 12% of the historic city gets flooded.
 A height of high water of about +140 cm causes floods to 59% of the inhabited area.

 This negatively affects life and safety of citizens, tourism and the economy of the city, causing serious damage to cultural heritage.

 The future scenario is worrying: the phenomena underway will increase their impact more and more so that, by the year 2100, in the absence of interventions, average sea level will be about 82 cm higher if compared to that in 2005, just as if there was always high water.

-The mobile containment dams carried out so far at the inlets have proved ineffective in limiting high water, given the length of time the works and the technical difficulties encountered.
-It therefore becomes extremely urgent to have scientifically reliable scenarios, for the elaboration of intervention strategies aimed at contrasting the sea level rise induced by global warming, with the aim of improving the quality of life of the resident population.
+In the Fall of 2020 the mobile containment dams, carried out so far at the inlets, were activated twice.
+Nonetheless it becomes extremely urgent to have scientifically reliable scenarios, for the elaboration of intervention strategies aimed at contrasting the sea level rise induced by global warming, with the aim of improving the quality of life of the resident population.